xsdk-project/MathPackagesTraining2022/_lessons/amrex/lesson.md

 - Run `AMReX_Amr101` with and without adaptive mesh refinement and consider how the differing runs compare.

-- Run `AMReX_Amr101` in parallel with different amounts of MPI Ranks and compare results.
+- Run `AMReX_Amr101` in parallel with different numbers of MPI Ranks and compare results.
 Also try using the `inputs` input file and `inputs_for_scaling` input file.